monsonite/SPIder/README.md

 The bit serial architecture processes data 1-bit at a time.
 For a 16-bit addition, 16 clock cycles will be required.
 With modern 74HC logic which will clock at up to 20MHz, a 16-bit addition will be around 1uS - which puts it on par with a 1970's minicomputer such as the PDP-11 or Data General Nova machines.

-The architecture is based on shift registers, which for practical purposes are made from pairs of 8-bit shift registers.
+The architecture is based on 16-bit wide shift registers, which for practical purposes are made from pairs of 8-bit shift registers.
 There are up to 8-registers available:

 Accumulator     A